Hanukkah Prayer To Light Candles

 The story behind this celebration goes back many centuries when a Syrian king named Antiochus Epiphanes tried to ban all Jewish practices including circumcision, Sabbath observance and eating kosher foods.
 He outlawed Judaism altogether but was defeated by Judah Maccabee and his brothers who then cleansed the temple from idols placed there by Antiochus Epiphanes himself—the golden menorah (candlestick) being one such idol—and reestablished traditional Jewish worship practices there again with great joyousness!

-READ: Prayer To Get Married
+READ: Prayer To Angels

 The Hanukkah prayer to light candles is a Jewish prayer that is sung during the festival of Hanukkah.